peterschussheim/gamma/docs/monaco.md

 - create N model instances via `monaco.editor.createModel(...)`.
 - switch tabs by calling `editorInstance.setModel(modelInstance)`
 - for each model, you can save its view state (cursor, scroll position, etc) via `editorInstance.saveViewState()` and restore it via `editorInstance.restoreViewState()`.

+### emmitted events

+Events fired from `monaco.editor` when their corresponding method is called, ex:

 ### example `modelCache`